-It looks normal on the outside with an all-brick exterior and white shutters framing the windows while huge trees and neatly manicured bushes dot the yard.
+It looks normal on the outside, with an all-brick exterior and white shutters framing the windows.
+Huge trees and neatly manicured bushes dot the yard.

-Their 13-year-old boy, believed to be named Ronald (and later referred to pseudonymously in the literature as “Roland Doe” among other names), was despondent over the loss of his beloved Aunt Harriet, a spiritualist who’d taught him many things including how to use a Ouija board.
+Their 13-year-old boy, believed to be named Ronald Hunkeler (later referred to pseudonymously as “Roland Doe” or “Robbie Mannheim”), was despondent over the loss of his beloved Aunt Harriet.
+Harriet was a spiritualist who’d taught him many things — including how to use a Ouija board.

 Disturbed, Ronald’s family sought the help of every expert they knew.
-The Hunkelers consulted doctors, psychiatrists, and their local Lutheran minister, but they were no help.
+The family consulted doctors, psychiatrists, and their local Lutheran minister, but they were no help.
 The minister suggested that the family seek the assistance of the Jesuits.

-More Help Arrives For Roland Doe
+More Help Arrives For Ronald Hunkeler

 A cousin of the family was attending St. Louis University at the time of Ronald’s struggles.
 She put the Hunkelers in touch with Father Walter H. Halloran and Rev. William Bowdern.
 After consulting with the university’s president, these two Jesuits agreed to perform an exorcism on young Ronald with the help of several assistants.